 Why are these Brussels Sprouts so great?
 First they are sliced in thin little ribbons (chiffonade) sautéed with oil and flavored with cider vinegar.
 And to top it off they add a healthy handful of deeply roasted hazelnuts.

 Since my last visit to Eva, I have tried to recreate them at home and now have a recipe that I think you’ll enjoy.
 Even if you aren’t a brussels sprouts fan please try this one.

 1 TB butter

 Roast nuts in oven at 350 degrees for about 10 minutes.
 Meanwhile, cut the bottoms off of the brussels sprouts then chiffonade the heads of the sprouts.
 Heat butter and oil in pan over medium heat.
 Feel free to use whatever ratio of oil to butter – I usually use a little butter for flavor but mostly oil to make the dish healthier.
 Add the brussels sprouts and saute over medium heat for about 10 minutes or until the preferred amount of crispness.
 Add hazelnuts to the mixture during the last few minuted of sauteing.
+Season to taste with salt and pepper.
 Add a splash of apple cider vinegar right before serving.

 I served these with spicy pulled pork and baked potatoes.
-I also have another recipe for Brussels Sprouts that is pretty tasty: Pan Browned Brussels Sprouts.
 And another restaurant who serves up great Brussels Sprouts locally is Purple Sage Cafe in Park City.

 317 S Main St